Introduction

 There is a boom in World’s automobile industry.
 So lots of research is also going here.
 As an important part of automobile, there are also innovations in brakes.
 Electromagnetic brake is one of them.

 A electromagnetic braking for automobiles like cars, an effective braking system.
 And, by using this electromagnetic brakes, we can increase the life of the braking unit.
-The working principle of this system is that when the electromagnetic flux passes through and perpendicular to the rotating wheel the eddy current is induced in the rotating wheel or rotor.
+The working principle of this system is based on electromagnetic flux passing perpendicularly through the rotating wheel, which induces eddy currents in the rotor.
 This eddy current flows opposite to the rotating wheel.
 This eddy current tries to stop the rotating wheel or rotor.
 This results in the rotating wheel or rotor comes to rest.

 Conclusion